MatthewW274/AppChallenge2026_UW/README.md

 ### Esri tools
 ### Other tools / libraries
 ### AI usage disclosure
-- AI was used to troubleshoot the Cycling Indices Script when errors occurred.
+- AI was used to troubleshoot the Cycling Comfort Analysis Script when errors occurred.
----

 ---

 ## Citations